MFStapert/mfstapertdotdev/_resume/3dilemma.md

     - MSSQL
     - JQuery
 ---
 Responsible for development and maintenance of a system that creates personality profiles based on questionnaires.
-Profiles are used for a wide array of uses, ranging from education, corporate (recruiting, coaching, team efficiency) and goverment.
+Profiles are used for a wide array of uses, ranging from education, corporate (recruiting, coaching, team efficiency) and government.